wp-plugins/seamless-donations/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fixed: Bug: Was using admin_print_styles to enqueue admin CSS.
+Switched to correct hook - admin_enqueue_scripts

 = 3.0.0 =
 * Added: Gift Aid checkbox for UK donors
 * Fixed: Bug that would cause IPN notifications to not be received